-- the availability of frequent, low cost, reliable freight movement for Australian exporters and importers. - 7.18 The Commission considers that a once weekly service by HeavyLift between Cairns and Port Moresby would produce substantial trade benefits.
+- the availability of frequent, low cost, reliable freight movement for Australian exporters and importers. - Cairns and Port Moresby would produced substantial trade benefits.
 There is currently no dedicated capacity operated on this sector.
 A dedicated weekly freight service by HeavyLift would, together with Express Freighters Australia, fill the vacuum in freight capability between Cairns and Port Moresby and provide connections with services from Cairns to third-countries such as Japan.
 This would strengthen international trade.
 HeavyLift's service would greatly assist the rapid movement of freight travelling from Papua New Guinea via Australia to third countries, as such freight currently must travel the much longer sector to Brisbane.
 As noted under the competition criterion, submissions provided by companies supporting HeavyLift's application show that there is clear demand for HeavyLift's services, which will benefit Australian exporters and importers.
-The expected entry of Express Freighters Australia later in 2009 will further enhance the promotion of international trade, and competition between the two carriers will be likely to lead to lower costs to exporters and importers.

-7.19 Pacific Air Express' proposal would achieve an incremental gain to freight space availability on the Brisbane - Port Moresby sector, and submitters have indicated a general intention to utilise its services.
-However, as noted above, that part of the Papua New Guinea route appears to be well-serviced already through a combination of HeavyLift's existing pure freight services and the wide-body capability available on Air Niugini's B767 aircraft in particular.
-The trade benefits from the Pacific Air Express proposal are likely to be significantly less than those associated with the HeavyLift proposal.
+The expected entry of Express Freighters Australia later in 2009 will further enhance the promotion of international trade, and competition between the two carriers will be likely to lead to lower costs to exporters and importers. - 6.17 Pacific Air Express' proposal would achieve an incremental gain to freight space availability on the Brisbane Port Moresby sector, but that part of the Papua New Guinea route appears to be well-serviced already through a combination of HeavyLift's existing pure freight services and the wide-body capability available on Air Niugini's B767 aircraft in particular.
+The trade benefits from the Pacific Air Express proposal are likely to be less than those associated with the HeavyLift proposal.